Mortgage insurance requirements in Ireland

 Other types of insurance to consider

-There are other kinds of insurance worth considering with a mortgage.
+There are other types of insurance worth considering when getting a mortgage.
 They’re not essential but can offer peace of mind and additional financial protection if things go wrong.

 Income protection